RachanaDevi/parallel-change/Java/README.md

   ###### Disadvantages:
     - a longer method name, takes more time to read

+## Conclusion
+- both names are not valid for Item.
+Because no one says Item is greaterThanNinetyNine or greaterThanEqualToHundreded
+- if such a case does occur, the better name would be the one the client uses in the conversation a lot.
+When they talk about discounts, do they talk about price being greater than ninety nine, or do they say greater than equal to hundred

 - what should the constant LEAST_PRICE_ELIGIBLE_FOR_DISCOUNT be named as such in Price class? or should it just be 100?